StudyHub-Bulgaria/doorguy/README.md

 ## StudyHub Doorman

-#### System for entering / exiting StudyHub with just a phone.
+#### System for entering / exiting StudyHub with just an internet connected phone.

-##### Based on python, raspberries and a door controller that talks TCP/IP.

-Note: The raspberry hardware is quite overkill for this.
+#### High level overview:

+Customers register / log in, pay subscription free through _inser_payment_processor_here_ and on home page get a QR code.
+Showing the QR code to the reader on the wall will open the door and log the entrance ( exit ).

-- Python base app runs on a box inside the library.
+- Python base app runs on a box inside the library ( debian stable ).
-- Users can log in through web portal (porta.studyhub.bg or similar), register, pay subscription and get QR code.
+- MySQL backend on same box.
+- Has web portal for login / registration.

-- On each door is a raspbery pi 4 with a camera, detects QR code and matches QR strign against hash in DB.
+- On each door is a raspbery pi 4 with a camera,  does some openCV image processing to get unique customer hash from QR code and maybe sens a open door request to the door.
-- If match is found, tell door controller to open door.

 ### Structure

-- webapp/ folder contains the web app part
+- webapp/ folder contains the web app part that runs on the debian box

-- door_iface has the TCP/IP interface stuff for the doors
+- door-iface has the TCP/IP interface stuff for the doors

-- rp_client has the stuff that runs on the raspberries to detect and check QRs.
+- rp-client has the stuff that runs on the raspberries to detect and check QRs.

 ## To start

-For windows, you need to setup python, flask, pip and probably opencv and some more libs.
+For windows, you need to setup python, flask, pip and opencv, which is a pain.

-Then set the FLASK_* env variables for flask or on linux, you can use the shell script to set the env variables.
+Also a mysql instance with a specific schema.

+### Docker

+Docker images has slim python and dependancies installed.
+For now, windows workflow is to use docker:

+- install docker;
+- docker build;
+- docker run;

+do arbitrary code changes

+- kill old container
+- docker build;
+- docker run;
+- push to github;